Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: - The Proposed Incentive Mechanism for critical learning periods

 \end{theorem} \begin{proof} Based on Lemma~\ref{lem:reduce_ir_constraints}, the salary of type-$1$ client can be calculated as follows

 Then, according to Lemma~\ref{def:further_reduce_ic_constraints} and \eqref{solve_ir}, we can further derive

 By iterating these steps, we can obtain

-At $i=1$, we have $h(t_0) = 0$ because $t_0$ is the time before the training process starts.
-This completes the proof. \end{proof} By using the simplified constraints above and substituting $e_k$ and $r_k$ with $h(t_k)$, the final form of the optimization problem is as follows
+At $i=1$, we have $h(t_0) = 0$ because $t_0 = 0$ {denotes the pre-training initialization phase}.
+This completes the proof. \end{proof} By using the simplified constraints above and substituting $e_k$ and $r_k$ with $h(t_k)$, the final form of the optimization problem is as follows:

-Using an exhaustive search algorithm, we obtain the optimal $t_k$ and $h(t_k)$, then $r_k$ and $R_k$, and finally $e_k$ without considering the monotonicity condition in \eqref{eq:monotonicity_1}.
-Then, we check if the solution satisfies the monotonicity condition in \eqref{eq:monotonicity_1}.